megavolts/ArchLinuxARM/README.md

 3. Type n, then p for primary, 1 for the first partition on the drive, press ENTER to accept the default first sector, then type +100M for the last sector.
 4. Type t, then c to set the first partition to type W95 FAT32 (LBA).
 5. Type n, then p for primary, 2 for the second partition on the drive, press ENTER to accept the default first sector, then type +4G for the last sector.
-6. Type n, then p for primary, 3 for the second partition on the drive, press ENTER to accept the default first sector, then type +4G for the last sector.
-7. Type n, then p for primary, 4 for the second partition on the drive, and then press ENTER twice to accept the default first and last sector.
-8. Write the partition table and exit by typing w.
+6. Write the partition table and exit by typing w.

 Create and mount the FAT filesystem:
 ```